Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 Many people overseas seem to hold images of Japan as "diligent," "polite," and "high-quality" (according to the Japan Brand Survey 2016).

-I believe that widely shared stories about Japan—such as people acting calmly during major disasters or the speedy cleaning service on the Shinkansen—are increasingly reinforcing this image.
+Stories about Japan that spread widely, like how people act calmly during major disasters or the speedy cleaning service on the Shinkansen, I think increasingly reinforce that image.

-This series explores insights for future inbound business based on the "Japan Brand Survey 2019," conducted in December 2018 across 20 countries and regions.
+This series explores insights for future inbound business based on the "Japan Brand Survey 2019," conducted in 20 countries and regions in December 2018.
 Part 2 delves deeper into impressions of Japan from multiple perspectives.

-Japan and Diversity: Are "Women," "Seniors," and "Foreigners" Thriving?
+Japan and Diversity: Are "Women," "Elderly," and "Foreigners" Thriving?

 While awareness of diversity has grown in Japan in recent years, leading to various initiatives, how is this perceived overseas?
 We asked about impressions from the perspectives of "women," "the elderly," and "foreigners."